jeremy9959/BookFun/chapters/03-probability.md

 Then we find $M$ using equation @eq:ridgeformula, perhaps experimenting with different values of $\lambda$, using our centered and standardized variables.

-Recall that the matrix $D=X^{\intercal}X$ that enters into @eq:ridgeformula is the covariance matrix, then in Ridge regression we have replaced $D$ by $D+\lambda$.
+Recall that the matrix $D=X^{\intercal}X$ that enters into @eq:ridgeformula is the covariance matrix.
+Therefore in ridge regression we have replaced $D$ by $D+\lambda$.
 Since $D$ is a real symmetric matrix, as we've seen in Chapter 2 it is diagonalizable so that $ADA^{-1}$ is diagonal for an orthogonal matrix $A$ and has eigenvalues $\lambda_1\ge \ldots\ge \lambda_k$.
 The *condition number* of $D$ is the ratio $\lambda_1/\lambda_k$ of the largest to the smallest eigenvalue.

 If the condition number of a matrix  is large, then results from numerical analysis show that it is *almost singular* and its inverse becomes very sensitive to small changes in the entries of the matrix.
 However, the eigenvalues of $D+\lambda$ are $\lambda_{i}+\lambda$ and so the condition number becomes $(\lambda_1+\lambda)/(\lambda_k+\lambda)$.
 For larger values of $\lambda$, this condition number shrinks, and so the inverse of the matrix $D$ becomes better behaved.
 In this way, ridge regression helps to improve the numerical stability of the linear regression algorithm.